heavyai/heavydb/docs/mapd-guide/services-and-utilities.rst

 The temporary directory is used as a staging location for file uploads.
-It is sometimes desirable to place this directory on the same file system as the MapD data directory.
+It is sometimes desirable to place this directory on the same file system as the MapD Core data directory.
 If not specified on the command line, ``mapd_web_server`` also respects the standard ``TMPDIR`` environment variable as well as a specific ``MAPD_TMPDIR`` environment variable, the latter of which takes precedence.
 Defaults to the system default